risingwavelabs/risingwave-docs-legacy/docs/ingest/introduction-to-source.md

 );
 ```

 When the `schema.registry` is specified, users no longer need to define columns for tables or sources in the DDL.
-RisingWave will automatically deduce the correct schema through the  `shcema.registry`.
+RisingWave will automatically deduce the correct schema through the `schema.registry`.
 It is worth noting that users can still explicitly specify the primary key in the DDL: `CREATE TABLE t1 (PRIMARY KEY(id))`.
 For UPSERT and CDC formatted data, the primary key is, by default, the key of the message in the message queue.

 ### Change Data Capture (CDC)